Maindhan (1994 film): Plot

-Ramasamy Mudaliar (Kalyan Kumar) is a village chief who follows Gandhian principles, while his son Jeeva (Selva) is a jobless youth.
-Lakshmi (Nirosha) is in love with her cousin Jeeva.
-Velayudam Pillai (Napoleon), a rich villager, plans to buy the village farmers' grounds and build a liquor factory there.
+Ramasamy Mudaliar is a village chief who follows Gandhian principles, while his son Jeeva is a jobless youth.
+Jeeva's Lakshmi is in love with him.
+Velayudam Pillai, a rich villager, plans to buy the village farmers' grounds and build a liquor factory there.
 Ramasamy Mudaliar tries to stop him and is subsequently killed.
 Jeeva becomes a responsible citizen and decides to take revenge on Velayudam Pillai.